I. NON-RESIDENT TUITION POLICY

 • Dependent Student: An individual is presumed to be a dependent of his or her parents if he or she (1) has been primarily involved in educational pursuits as evidenced by being enrolled as a full-time student at any point during the last year, or (2) cannot prove financial self-sufficiency for at least the last year.
 All students under the age of 24 are presumed to be dependent students unless proven otherwise through appropriate documentation.

-• Domestic Domicile: That place in which a man or woman has voluntarily fixed the habitation of himself/herself, not for a mere special or temporary purpose, but with the intention of making a permanent home.
+• Domestic Domicile: That place in which a man or woman has voluntarily fixed the habitation of himself/herself, not for special or temporary purpose, but with the intention of making a permanent home.
 In reference to this policy, the pursuit of an education is considered a special or temporary purpose.
 Furthermore, intention cannot be anecdotal or emotional in nature.
 Intention must be demonstrated clearly with the appropriate supporting documentation.

 • Minor: An individual who, because of age, lacks the capacity to contract under Alabama law.
 Under current law, this means a single individual under nineteen (19) and a married individual under eighteen (18), but excludes an individual whose disabilities of non-age have been removed by a court of competent jurisdiction for a reason other than establishing a legal residence in Alabama.

 III.
-NON-RESIDENT RECLASSIFICATION
+NON-RESIDENT RECLASSIFICATION BY ESTABLISING DOMESTIC DOMICLE

 1. A specific address or location within the State of Alabama is their primary established domestic domicile; and